Precision Inflationary Predictions: Impact of Accurate End-of-Inflation Dynamics: Quantitative analysis of reheating

 \section{Quantitative analysis of reheating}

 As mentioned in the previous section, in the slow-roll regime, the slow-roll parameters are very small, i.e., $\epsilon_1,\ \epsilon_2 \ll 1$.
 However, as the field rolls down the potential, these slow-roll parameters increase, and the inflation ends as soon as this condition is violated, i.e., $\epsilon_1 = 1$.
 Briefly, after the end of inflation, the field reaches the bottom and begins to oscillate around it and couples with the other (standard) particles.
 As a consequence, at this stage, the time average of kinetic energy is the same as the average of the potential energy, and the field decays.
-This epoch is known as the reheating phase.
+This epoch is known as the reheating phase.\footnote{It is worth noting that in warm inflationary scenarios~\cite{Berera:1995fj, Berera:1995ie, Berera:2008ar, BasteroGil:2012cm, Bartrum:2013fia, Jawad:2024pmz, Rani:2024zan, Maqsood:2021zwz, Alruwaili:2025daq, Qummer:2021xou}, the inflaton continuously transfers energy to a thermal radiation bath \textit{during} inflation itself, so the distinct post-inflationary reheating phase analyzed here does not apply; the present work focuses exclusively on standard cold inflation followed by a separate reheating era, characterized by an effective equation-of-state parameter $w_{\rm re}$ and duration $N_{\rm re}$.
+A study of how end-of-inflation dynamics interplay with dissipation in warm scenarios is left to future work.}